 I also used to work with a guy who every time, and I mean every time, I passed his desk used to say “Stevie Doyle has a boil right where the sun don’t shine!”
 It wasn’t done in a hurtful way but almost songlike fashion.
 I wasn’t offended; it actually made me smile, as it could be heard up to twenty times a day, sometimes only seconds apart.
 I got to the point of being almost offended if he hadn’t said it.

-We work with organisations which are facing difficulties between management and staff, or within teams.
+We work with organisations which are facing difficulties between management and staff, within teams or in their customer engagement.
 It is rare that people want anything other than the business to do well, work as a team, serve its clients and grow.
 It is only when it is highlighted that they are perhaps telling, rather than asking, not helping people see what is truly in it for them, enabling them to understand why something is being changed.
 The message is not being landed not because of what is being said but how it is being conveyed.